Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/dynamic_priority_arbiter/dynamic_priority_arbiter.md

 | 2      | All requests active   | Activate all requests and check over all prority configurations that the grant is within the highest priority active requests. |
 | 3      | Random stimulus       | Random value of the request and priorities buses and check that the grant is within the highest priority active requests.      |

-The folowing table lists the parameter values verified by the testbench.
+The following table lists the parameter values verified by the testbench.

 | `SIZE` |           |
 | ------ | --------- |